Fundamental limits on anomalous energy flows in correlated quantum systems: Introduction

 This natural flow of energy can be violated if subsystems are initially correlated \emph{and} the process consumes correlations, which corresponds to $\Delta \mathcal{I} < 0$ and $W = 0$ in Eq. (\ref{eq:main_bound}).
 Under this conditions, quantum mechanics permits processes that transfer energy from the cold system to the hot one, i.e. for $\Delta E_{\s{A}} < 0$.
 This phenomenon is known as \emph{anomalous energy flow} (AEF) and demonstrates that correlations can act as a thermodynamic resource.

 One can also consider other types of resources to accomplish or improve thermodynamic tasks: the available level of control on the system and its energy structure.
 These concepts, known as control and structural complexities, are crucial in the context of AEF \cite{Landauer_vs_Nernst}.
-Indeed, restricting the allowed level of control can impose strong constraints on the possible evolution of the system.
-These restrictions can be relaxed by appropriately enlarging the set of allowed operations.
-Because of this, we will introduce an ancillary system (a catalyst) that assists the process without changing its own state.
-In this way it can mediate the flow of energy between different parts of the system without providing energy itself.
+Indeed, restricting the allowed level of control constrains the possible evolution of the system.
+Enlarging the set of allowed operations usually relaxes these constraints.
+For that, we will introduce an ancillary system (a catalyst) that assists the process by mediating the flow of energy between different parts of the system without providing energy itself.
 This extension will allow us to investigate the impact of control and energy structure on energy flows in quantum systems.

-Here we investigate the fundamental limits on energy flows in quantum systems.
-For a general bipartite quantum state $\varrho_{\s{AB}}$, we determine the maximal amount of energy $\Delta E_{\s{A}}^{\star}$ that can be transferred between $\s{A}$ and $\s{B}$ via energy-conserving unitaries.
-In the case where the local states of $\varrho_{\s{AB}}$ are thermal states with inverse temperatures $\beta_{\s{A}} > \beta_{\s{B}}$, this leads directly to the optimal (achievable) bound on AEF.
-We then discuss a way to overcome this fundamental limitation by employing the effect of \emph{coherent quantum catalysis}, i.e., a scenario where a (coherent) quantum catalyst assists the thermodynamic process \cite{Lipka_Bartosik_2023}.
+Here we investigate the fundamental limits on energy flows in out-of-equilibrium quantum systems.
+For a general bipartite quantum state $\varrho_{\s{AB}}$, we determine the maximal amount of energy that can be transferred between $\s{A}$ and $\s{B}$ via energy-conserving unitaries.
+In the special case where the local states of $\varrho_{\s{AB}}$ are thermal with inverse temperatures $\beta_{\s{A}} > \beta_{\s{B}}$, this leads to the optimal bound on AEF.
+We then discuss a way to overcome this limitation by using \emph{coherent quantum catalysis} \cite{Lipka_Bartosik_2023}.
 We demonstrate these findings using an experimentally-relevant model in quantum optics.